jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 "It's a high bar and she happens to met it"

-"Well then good for her.
-They're running some tests, but I think she'll be okay for sure.
-Can we start talking about you."
+"Well good for her.
+They're running some tests, but I think she'll be okay.
+Can we talk about you maybe."

 "You sound just like Taylor"